carlosedp/openshift-on-footloose/Readme.md

-# Running Openshift 3.11 on Footloose
+# Running Openshift on Footloose

 This project allows one to deploy OpenShift on Docker containers inside a Docker container itself.

-The deployment is done using Footloose, a project from Weaveworks that is Containers that look like Virtual Machines.
+The deployment is done using Footloose, a project from Weaveworks that aims to be *Containers that look like Virtual Machines*.

 There is also a convenience playbook to install [OpenFaaS](https://www.openfaas.com/) on the newly deployed OpenShift.